meilisearch/documentation/learn/advanced/asynchronous_operations.md

 ## Task workflow

-1. When you make a task request, MeiliSearch puts it in the task queue, sets the request `status` to `enqueued` and returns a [`task` object](/learn/advanced/asynchronous_operations.md#response)
+1. When you make a task request, MeiliSearch puts it in the task queue, sets the task's `status` to `enqueued` and returns a [`task` object](/learn/advanced/asynchronous_operations.md#response)
-2. When the queue reaches your task request, MeiliSearch begins processing it and changes the request `status` to `processing`
+2. When your task reaches the front of the queue, MeiliSearch begins working on it and changes the request `status` to `processing`
-3. Once the task has been finalized, MeiliSearch marks it as `succeeded`, if it was successful, or `failed`, in case the task failed.
-The final status of a `processed` task is `succeeded` or `failed`.
+3. Once the task has completed processing, MeiliSearch marks it as `succeeded`, if it was successful, or `failed`, if there was an error.
-4. Requests marked as `processed` are not deleted and will remain visible in [the operation list](/reference/api/tasks.md#get-all-tasks)
+4. Tasks marked as `succeeded` or `failed` are not deleted and will remain visible in [the task list](/reference/api/tasks.md#get-all-tasks)

 ### Dumps